-Wind chimes are a great option if you don’t mind a little noise.
-They are a great purchase that will help you eliminate the birds who like to sit on your porch.
+Wind chimes are great if you don’t mind a little noise.
+They are a great purchase that will help eliminate the birds who like to sit on your porch.

 Instead of using louder sounds to distract the birds, consider employing wind chimes because the sounds they make are often low and pleasant to hear.
 There’s also a simple way to build a wind chime out of old CDs and other stuff with a shiny surface.

 Do wind chimes deter birds?

 Any uncommon or surprising noises do serve to keep birds away, but they’ll return as soon as they become acclimated to the noise.
 Wind chimes in your yard may produce quick results, but they are unlikely to last for many years.

 If you live in a city with many pigeons, you’ve probably seen electronic sound deterrents at the grocery store or other large buildings where birds like to perch and flock.
 You may have also realized that it isn’t always the most practical method.

 A sound blares every few minutes, and the pigeons fly away, only to return a few moments later.

 This is because it is the only bird repellant in use, and it is never replaced or switched out.
 The birds are used to the loud noise, and it doesn’t bother them once they realize nothing horrible is going to happen.